 Overview is the welcoming screen of Cohorts.
 As the name implies, it gives you summarized information about your cohorts.
 In addition to that, you can create, edit, or delete cohorts using this view.
 You can navigate to each cohort's detail by clicking its row as well.

-Comparebutton: You can navigate to the Compare view.
+Comparebutton: Takes you to the Compare view.

 View Usersoption to access the User Profiles filtered by that specific cohort.